Only 488 pages left on your journey to becoming a rock star!

 - “You will have to follow trends!” – Really bad idea, as that would result in music that obviously nobody wants to buy.

 - “You will have to make music for the youth!” – Also a bad idea, as kids don’t buy lots of records, and young adults don’t like that kind of music anyway.

-- Record companies and the media will make you believe that most people like chart pop, hip hop, R&B, and EDM, while rock has become irrelevant.
+- Record companies and the media will make you believe that most people like chart pop, hip hop, R&B, and EDM, while rock and independent or alternative genres have become irrelevant.

 - Surveys however show us that rock is still the most popular genre in the entire western world, and that it’s even way more popular than pop, hip hop, R&B, or EDM.

 - Industry reports show us that rock is still the best selling genre.